 - If circumstances demand inducing labour, then discuss with your medical practitioner about any risks involved with the induction methods.
 Opt for C-section for safer alternatives.

-- If you have any condition like polyhydramnios, prepare in advance for any risks during delivery.
+- If you have any condition like polyhydramnios, prepare in advance for any risks during the delivery.

 Umbilical cord prolapse could be dangerous for the baby if timely intervention doesn’t take place.
-Before delivery, discuss with your doctor well in advance about the course of action in case such complications arise.
+Before the delivery, discuss the course of action with your doctor well in advance, in case such complications arise.